 The Commonwealth has issued bonds in the form of Build America Bonds (BABs) and as Recovery Zone Economic Development Bonds (RZEDBs).
 BABs and RZEDBs were authorized under the federal American Recovery and Reinvestment Act of 2009 (ARRA).
 Pursuant to ARRA, the Commonwealth is entitled to receive cash subsidy payments from the federal government equal to 35% of the debt service payable on the BABs and 45% of the debt service payable on the RZEDBs, provided, in both cases, that the Commonwealth makes certain required filings in accordance with applicable federal rules.
 Such interest subsidy payments are treated under federal law as overpayments of tax and, accordingly, are subject to offset against certain amounts that may be owed by the Commonwealth to the federal government or its agencies.
 In federal fiscal year 2016, such payments were subject to a sequestration reduction of 6.8%, with the Bipartisan Budget Act of 2015, approved by the President on November 2, 2015, extending the sequestration provisions through federal fiscal year 2025.
-For federal fiscal years
+For federal fiscal years 2017, 2018, 2019 and 2020, such payments were subject to a reduction of 6.9%, 6.6%, 6.2% and 5.9%, respectively.

-2017, 2018 and 2019, such payments were subject to a reduction of 6.9%, 6.6% and 6.2%, respectively, and for federal fiscal year 2020 there will be a 5.9% reduction.
+From October 1, 2020 through September 30, 2030, the sequestration reduction rate has been set at 5.7%, unless a law is enacted that modifies or amends the rate, at which such time the sequestration reduction rate may be subject to change.
 Such interest subsidy payments could become subject to a much larger sequestration reduction, and potentially be eliminated altogether, under the Statutory Pay-As-You-Go (PAYGO) Act of 2010, which is designed to limit federal deficit spending.
 Since the enactment of the PAYGO Act, the U. S. Congress has consistently acted to prevent its implementation, but there can be no assurance that it will continue to do so.

 Beginning in fiscal 2012, federal interest subsidy payments received by the Commonwealth are required to be deposited in a Build America Bonds Subsidy Trust Fund and used, without further legislative appropriation, to pay debt service on the related BABs and RZEDBs.
 The Commonwealth is obligated to make payments of principal and interest on the BABs and RZEDBs whether or not it receives interest subsidy payments.
-As of March 31, 2020, \$2.1 billion of the Commonwealth's outstanding general obligation debt was comprised of BABs, \$419.8 million of the outstanding CTF Bonds consisted of BABs, \$156.4 million of the outstanding CTF Bonds consisted of RZEDBs and \$40.2 million of the outstanding GANs consisted of BABs.
+As of September 30, 2020, \$2.1 billion of the Commonwealth's outstanding general obligation debt was comprised of BABs, \$419.8 million of the outstanding CTF Bonds consisted of BABs, \$156.4 million of the outstanding CTF Bonds consisted of BABs.

-The following table shows long-term debt of the Commonwealth issued and retired from fiscal 2015 through fiscal 2019, exclusive of unamortized bond premiums.
+The following table shows long-term debt of the Commonwealth issued and retired from fiscal 2016 through fiscal 2020, exclusive of unamortized bond premiums.